jamieowen/jux/readme.md

-Its recommended that you include the dom adaptor with most projects even if it is a Three.js or Pixi.js project.
+Its recommended that you include the dom adapter with most projects even if it is a Three.js or Pixi.js project.
 As at some point you will probably use Pointer events from the DOM.
 ```